Leaving for love?: How migration to cities is affected by marriage incentives

 As more SEZs developed, a large number of migrants from other parts of the country were attracted to the city with its higher wages, better benefits, and improved working conditions.

 Interestingly, as this graph shows, relative to men, more women are migrating.
-For women aged between 16 and 25 According to Assoc Prof Li, the gender imbalance among young migrants shows that young women in rural areas were more likely than males to migrate to urban areas.
+According to Assoc Prof Li, the gender imbalance among young migrants shows that young women in rural areas were more likely than males to migrate to urban areas.
 For instance, the figure above shows the excess of female share among locals and migrants by age in 2000: It is positive for migrants between ages 16 and 25, negative for older migrants, and close to zero for locals.

 Beyond economic benefits